5 Tips on How to Manage a Remote Team

 In this blog, we'll explore how to effectively manage a remote team, offering valuable insights, statistics, and tools to help you thrive in this new era of work.

-How To Manage A Remote Team in 2020
+How To Manage A Remote Team

 Working remotely isn’t always easy.
 Managing a remote team can be even tougher.
 But here are the important things to know to help make it easier:

-Hire The Right People
+1. Hire The Right People

-Some people simply aren’t going to thrive in a remote environment.
+Remember these qualities, because sometimes people simply aren’t going to thrive in a remote environment.
 When hiring for a remote team, look for “doers.”
 Doers are people who are motivated and independent.
 They work well on their own with minimal direction.
 When you need something done, a doer will make it happen.

-Trust Your Team
+2. Trust Your Team

 When you’re not working in the same office with people, it can be easy to think they might be slacking off.
-You might even be tempted to give into the urge to micromanage.
+You might even be tempted to give in to the urge to micromanage.